SpencerM0415/FiveGuys_420Project/README.md

 The game is played by taking turns placing a piece given to you by your opponent and then choosing a piece for your opponent to place.
 Play continues until there are 4 pieces in a row with at least one similar quality, or the board is filled.

 # Table Of Contents
-Deliverable 0 Docs - Files needed for submission

-Deliverable 1 Docs - Files needed for submission

-Deliverable 2 Docs - Files needed for submission
+Deliverable X Docs - Files needed for submission for a specified Deliverable

 Documentation - Current, up to date documentation